shahrk/feature-hunt/README.md

 Requests made to [http://localhost:3000](http://localhost:3000) that don't exist on the react server are automatically forwarded to this API

-## Getting Started with Database Development/Connection
+## Connecting with a Database

+> We use Mongo Cloud Atlas for our project as we find it very convenient.
+You may choose to use a local mongodb instance or run a docker container

 #### STEP 1) Make an account on Mongo Cloud Atlas
 <img width="1148" alt="Screen Shot 2021-09-19 at 5 25 04 PM" src="./public/Mongo.png">